CuriousJ1/Machine_Learning_A_to_Z/ReadMe.md

 # Machine Learning A-Z Course

-Will be partaking in this course using Pycharm and TDD to develop these toolkits and not relying on Notebooks.
+Partaking in this course using Pycharm and TDD to develop on framworks and ML toolkits whilst not relying on Notebooks.